Trip to Sorinex for Summer Strong #4 – Part 1

 - Olympic Lifts – Are They a Waste of Time or Not?

 This entry was posted on Tuesday, July 5th, 2011 at 2:07 pm and is filed under feats, feats of strength, Grip Sport, grip strength, grip strength blob, grip strength competition contest, how to build pinch strength, how to improve grip strength.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson